polinabythebay/psoshnin.github.io--v3/source/about/index.markdown

 Hackito ergo sum -- in pseudo latin, "I hack therefore I am".
 I like to think of hacking as a yearning to excel in a meaningful field, which may involve engaging in benign and amusing shenanigans from time to time.

 I'm Polina and this is my blog.
 I like to post about topics I'm interested in and hacks I've done.
 If you'd like to get in touch: me [at] polina [dot] io.

+Spring 2014: I'm doing an independent study where I'm teaching myself Rails.
+You can follow that project by looking at the "Polina on Rails" posts. :)